Coder4916/The-CB-Suite/README.md

 - Issue: I encountered an exe. issue when trying to test my site:

-Solution - After researching what may have been the problem, making use of the information in the Slack channels, I found that my requirements.txt needed updating
+Solution - After researching what may have been the problem, making use of the information in the Slack channels, I found that my requirements.txt needed updating and syncing with my project.

-- Issue: Encountered another server problem and found that Gitpod would not allow connection to my_database through the terminal.
+- Issue: When trying to begin work on my project I found that Gitpod would not allow connection to my_database via the terminal.
 Tried several times to connect, and double checked project files for any obvious problems.

-Solution - Slack channel suggested restarting Gitpod, but did not fix the problem.
-I decided to open a brand new workspace, and had to transfer everything over from Github.
+Solution - Slack channel suggested restarting Gitpod, but this did not fix the problem.
+I had to open a brand new workspace, and transfer everything over from Github.
 The requirements.txt and env.py files had to be recreated/updated.
 All imports needed re-initialisng. my_database also had to be built from scratch.

 - Issue: Wrestled with the task of storing url images in my_database, and then injecting them into my project.
-Over-complicated this task.
-I had first tried to add in the images and data from a JSON file, but wanted a much simpler solution.
+I had first tried to add in the images and data from a JSON file, but wanted to find a much simpler solution.

 Solution - I tried adding the images as urls as suggested by a tutor, and also as files to the database, but couldn't output the images from the database.
 After some more research (BLOBS, BYTEA etc) and getting some help from my mentor Koko, I added the urls as .Text data in my form and Model.py file.
 This solved the problem.
 I could then display the game images correctly.